If you’re new to the world of points and miles, picking the right credit card can feel downright overwhelming.

 Annual Fees

 Annual fees vary drastically for points earning credit cards, but the general rule of thumb is that the higher the annual fee the better the perks (most of the time).
-That being said, it is worth taking the time to look over the offers of each card as depending on what your needs are, paying an annual fee may seem worth it.
+That being said, it is worth taking the time to look over the offers of each card as depending on what your needs are, paying an annual fee may be worth the cost.
 There are some cards that have no annual fee and earn points or cash back, and others like the Chase Sapphire Preferred or Venture X where there is an outsized value in comparison to the annual fee.

 What about APR (Annual Percentage Rate)?